 Why Does This Recipe Works?

-- The recipe does not include any artificial juices, powders, or other additives.
+- The recipe does not include any artificial juices or powders.
 It is vegan-friendly, particularly a fruit-based dish.

 - This is the best recipe to make to save your mangoes from rotting and going to waste.
 It is an efficient recipe that requires little effort to make.